maria-benitez/osticket-prereqs/README.md

  </p>
  <br />

-I will then continue to post-installation setup in 'Post-Installation Configuration'.
+I will then continue to post-installation setup in [Post-Installation Configuration](https://github.com/maria-benitez/post-install-config).